Chivas news: Guadalajara club announces Tomas Boy as new manager | Goal.com

 "After a deep period of analysis of what the team requires at the moment to turn around both mentally and in the sporting aspect that will immediately help us rebound in the tournament, Club Deportivo Guadalajara makes known that from today Tomas Boy is the coach of the first team," a statement read.

-"With a long path in national soccer and complete knowledge of diverse situations and scenarios that must be faced at times, Tomas Boy has the experience of impressing this love of his squads to go out to the field of play and give their all to achieve the goal of getting points each round."
+"With a long path in national soccer and complete knowledge of diverse situations and scenarios that must be faced at times, Tomas Boy has the experience of impressing this self-belief on his squads to go out to the field of play and give their all to achieve the goal of getting points each round."

 One of those situations for Chivas is the possibility of relegation.
 While Veracruz already is the one team sent down this campaign, Chivas will sit near the bottom of the six-tournament aggregate table used to decide who will face the drop in the spring of 2020.
 They're currently above only Veracruz and Queretaro.